SapnaMuthu/-GVSU-CIS641-Dazzling-Dynamites/index.md

 </h2>

 - Expo and React Native is used to Build the Application.
-- Firebase User Authenticate to Authenticate the existing user and to create a new user.
+- Firebase User Authentication to Authenticate the existing user and to create a new user.
-- Firebase Database for the Mobile Backend.
+- Firebase Realtime Database for the Mobile Backend.
 - Firebase Analytics to perform the reporting.
-- RecipesAPI is used extract the recipe details along with the ingredients, nutrients, and servings for a particular food item.
+- Edamam API is used extract the recipe details along with the ingredients, nutrients, and servings for a particular food recipe.

 <h2 span style="color:#1F83FF;font-weight:500;font-style:italic"> Approach:
 </h2>